Radon-Language-Team/Radon/readme.md

-# Radium Compiler
+# Radon Compiler

-Radium is my own attempt at creating a programming language. <br>
+Radon is my own attempt at creating a programming language. <br>
-Radium is a compiled language and is designed to be simple and easy to use.
+Radon is a compiled language and is designed to be simple and easy to use.

 The compiler is written in TypeScript and is compiled to JavaScript. <br>
 The JavaScript code is then run using Node.js. <br>